bartekpacia/language-enforcer-bot/README.md

 # LangPolizei (Lanugage Police)

 Telegram bot to enforce one language in the _group_ chat.
+How does it do it?

+If LangPolizei detects that the language doesn't match the one specified in `.env` file, it mutes the user for 45 seconds.

 ## Worth mentioning: